 - Perform genetic manipulation

-- Made to go through extreme suffering like – live dis-sectioning.
+- Made to go through extreme suffering.
+Such as – Live dissection

-Some of these tests cause irreversible damages to their bodies.
+Some of these tests cause irreversible damage to their bodies.
 Finally, they are mass-euthanized using carbon-dioxide asphyxiation or neck-breaking at the end of the testing procedures.

-From recent research, we came to know that animal experimentation for cosmetics is more or less insufficient to determine the safety of an application-based skin, hair, or makeup product.
-Human skin is different from animal body parts.
-Many countries and brands still rely on cruelty-based tests greatly.
+From recent research, we concluded that animal experimentation for cosmetics is more or less insufficient to determine the safety of application-based skin, hair, or makeup products.

 On the brink of protests and campaigns by animal welfare societies, many brands have stopped testing their products on animals on their own.
 But they still hire third parties for testing.